ansys/pyfluent/doc/source/getting_started/faqs.rst

 How do you get help for PyFluent?
 ---------------------------------
-Because PyFluent libaries are open source, support for issues, bugs, and feature requests are available in their respective GitHub repositories.
+Because PyFluent libraries are open source, support for issues, bugs, and feature requests are available in their respective GitHub repositories.

 - To log an issue for PyFluent, use the `PyFluent Issues page <https://github.com/pyansys/pyfluent/issues>`_.